Wondering what the percent chance you will pull a

 Are there “God Packs” with Manga Rares in One Piece?

 No, the One Piece TCG does not officially feature “God Packs” in the same way some other TCGs do.
 A “God Pack” is a special pack where every card is a hit.
-While a pack containing a Manga Rare is an incredible find, the other cards in that pack will follow the normal rarity distribution.
+While a pack containing a

-What are “Red Manga” or “Gold Manga” Rares?
+What are “Red Manga ” or “Gold Manga ” Rares?

 Key Takeaways: Manga Rare Pull Rate Summary

-- The Odds Are Extremely Low: The percent chance of pulling a Manga Rare is approximately 1 in every 3 to 5 cases (36 to 60 booster boxes).
-Do not expect to find one easily.
+- The Odds Are Extremely Low: The percent chance of pulling a

-- Manga Rares Are Defined by Their Art: These cards are unique because they feature black-and-white artwork taken directly from panels in the original One Piece manga, setting them apart from all other color-art cards.
+Manga Rare is approximately 1 in every 3 to 5 cases (36 to 60 booster boxes).
+Do not expect to find one easily. - Manga Rares Are Defined by Their Art: These cards are unique because they feature black-and-white artwork taken directly from panels in the original One Piece

-- Pull Rates Are Community-Verified: The odds are not officially published by Bandai.
+Manga Rares are significantly rarer than Secret Rares (SEC) but are generally more common than the ultra-rare Special (SP) or colored (Red/Gold)Manga Rares. - Pull Rates Are Community-Verified: The odds are not officially published by Bandai.
 They are calculated by the community through transparent, large-scale case breaks, providing reliable, data-driven insights.

-- Buying Singles Is Financially Smarter: From a purely financial standpoint, it is always more cost-effective to buy a Manga Rare as a single card than to try and pull it from booster packs due to the incredibly low pull rates.
+- Buying Singles Is Financially Smarter: From a purely financial standpoint, it is always more cost-effective to buy a

-- Rates and Tiers Vary By Set: Always check the data for the specific set you are opening, as Bandai can change the rarity distribution and introduce new chase tiers (like Red Manga in OP-13), altering the pull rates.
+Manga Rare as a single card than to try and pull it from booster packs due to the incredibly low pull rates. - Rates and Tiers Vary By Set: Always check the data for the specific set you are opening, as Bandai can change the rarity distribution and introduce new chase tiers (like Red

 Final Thoughts on Chasing Manga Rares